sts10/radiation/README.md

 }
 ```

 If you do not see option `b - Add radiation function to your bash_profile` in your Radiation main menu, that means you already have a function called `radiation` in your bash_profile.
 You most likely do NOT want to add another one, but Radiation will let you if you confirm.
-Either way, at this point you'll want to see what's going on in your bash_profile by running `vim ~/.bash_profile`.
+Either way, at this point you'll want to see what's going on in your bash_profile by running `nano ~/.bash_profile`.

 ### Editing User Settings

 In the main menu you'll see option `s` for editing user settings.
-Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there's only `vim` or `nano`-- default is `vim`), and change what file your blog gets printed to (default is `public_html/blog.html`).
+Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there's only `nano`, `vim` or `emacs`-- default is `nano`), and change what file your blog gets printed to (default is `public_html/blog.html`).

 Once you make your changes, save the file and then restart Radiation for the changes to take effect.